georgiam11/mcap-trading-project/README.md

 # mcap-trading-project
-Code from Maroon Capital trading competition.
+Code from Maroon Capital trading competition, coded with Kabir Buch and Eliot Huang.